MrJithil/MrJithil/README.md

 **Senior Software Engineer**
 📧 jithil@outlook.com
 🌐 [LinkedIn](https://www.linkedin.com/in/jithil) | [GitHub](https://www.github.com/mrjithil) | [LeetCode](https://leetcode.com/u/JithiL/)
-📍 I will be in Kochi, Kerala, India or Sydney, NSW, AU.
-I love more agility.
+📍 I will be in Kochi, Kerala, India or Sydney, NSW, AU or some part of the World.
+I love Travel.

 ---